LedgerHQ/ledger-live/docs/theming.md

 ### **Migration from previous versions**

-in order to migrate previous colors you need to flow these steps:
+in order to migrate from previous colors you need to follow these steps:

-- remove all references of
+- remove all import references of

 ```JS
 import colors from "./colors";